Krasnovvvvv/QuantumSearch/README.md

 ## 🚀 Getting Started

-For detailed instructions on cloning, building, and running, see [📘 Getting Started](GETTING_STARTED.md).
+For detailed instructions on cloning, building, and running, see [Getting Started](GETTING_STARTED.md).

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See [📄 License](LICENSE) for details.
+See [License](LICENSE) for details.